 - That you suffered damages or a loss as a result.

-Under New York law, doctors owe patients a duty to use reasonable care and his or her best judgment during medical treatment.
+Under New York law, doctors owe patients a duty to use reasonable care and or their best judgment during medical treatment.
 In addition, doctors and hospitals must provide the accepted level of care that a reasonable doctor or hospital would give under similar circumstances.
-To prove that the doctor or hospital breached its duty, your Long Island wrongful death attorney will request medical records and other evidence.
+To prove that the doctor or hospital breached its duty, our state of New York’s wrongful death attorney will request medical records and other evidence.
 This is especially the case when it involves hospital deaths.

 In a wrongful death lawsuit, family members may be entitled to a range of damages, including medical bills, funeral costs, pain and suffering, loss of companionship, and the future income contribution to the family that the patient would have made.
 In cases where the doctor or hospital was grossly negligent, the family may be entitled to punitive damages, which are meant to both punish the wrongdoer and prevent further conduct of a similar kind.

-Proving a wrongful death case for medical malpractice in New York can be complicated.
+Proving a negligence case for medical malpractice in New York can be complicated, but our wrongful death lawyers can help.
 This is especially true when it comes to showing that a doctor or hospital breached its duty of care and proving damages.
-In these cases, working with an experienced Long Island wrongful death attorney can help families as they seek justice.
+In these cases, working with an experienced Long Island wrongful death lawyer can help families as they seek justice.

 Since 1987, we have worked with families who have lost loved ones to medical malpractice.
 We will advocate for your best interests, and help you get the money — and answers — and you deserve.
 Call us today at 631-928-8000 or contact us online to schedule an appointment with our experienced Long Island wrongful death lawyers.